digitalcraftsman/hugo-icarus-theme/README.md

 ## Localization (l10n)

-You don't blog in english and you want to translate the theme into your native locale?
+You don't blog in English and you want to translate the theme into your native locale?
 No problem.
 Take a look in the `data` folder and you'll find a file `l10n.toml` that we've copied at the beginning.
 It contains all strings related to the theme.
 Just replace the original strings with your own.

 ## Linking thumbnails